Skip to content

 • Requirements

-• An file archive program (7-zip, WinZip, WinRAR) with CLI capabilities
+• An file archive program (7-zip, WinZip, WinRAR) with a CLI capabilities.

 • Procedure